Living with Autism | Parenting, Advocacy & Daily Support

 • Auditory sensitivities: May not respond to sounds that others easily notice.

-Understanding these sensory processing differences is key to answering the question, how do autistic people see the world?.
-By recognizing and accommodating these sensory needs, we can create more supportive environments for individuals with autism, helping them navigate their world more comfortably and effectively.
-For further information on the impact of untreated autism, refer to what happens if autism is not treated?.
+Understanding these sensory processing differences is key to answering the question,how do autistic people see the world?
+By recognizing and accommodating these sensory needs, families and clinicians can create more supportive environments for autistic children, helping them navigate their world more comfortably and effectively.
+Parents who learn ABA techniques to support your child every day often find that the first major changes show up in everyday routines: bedtime, mealtime, and getting out the door in the morning.

 Impact of Sensory Overload

-Sensory overload is a significant challenge for individuals with autism, impacting their daily lives and overall well-being.
-Understanding the causes and effects of sensory overload is crucial for providing effective support.
+Sensory overload is a significant challenge for many autistic children and adults, and it can shape entire days.
+Understanding the causes and effects of sensory overload is crucial for providing effective support, and for reading what your child is actually telling you when behavior shifts suddenly.

 Causes of Sensory Overload

-Sensory overload occurs when an individual is exposed to intense sensory stimuli that overwhelm their ability to cope.
+Sensory overload occurs when an individual is exposed to intense or layered sensory stimuli that overwhelm their ability to cope.
 This can be triggered by various factors:

 • Sounds: Loud or unpredictable noises can be particularly distressing.